MrWhiteNerdy/gatsby-starter-netlify-cms/src/pages/blog/2020-05-04-combating-perfectionism-in-artistic-endeavors.md

 I've heard before that the position of being an artist is unique because one cannot call themselves an artist.
 You must wait for *others* to call you an artist in order to be *deserving* of this label.
 I disagree.

 I believe that you may call yourself an artist if that is truly what you want to be just in the same way you might call yourself a writer or a singer or a dancer if these are your passions.
-You do not need to over explain your passion to anybody because your "product", your mission, your goals, your values will speak for themselves.
+You do not need to over-explain your passion to anybody because your product, your mission, your goals, and your values will speak for themselves.

 To sum up, I am proud of myself for sticking with my artistic goals.
 I am proud of anyone who does the same in their own fields.
 I hope you give yourself some love today in whatever purpose or goal you find yourself.
 Please comment or share this with anyone who may need some love today.
 I hope you all are doing well.